chiroptical/recicipe/backend/README.md

 Future us problems
 ---

-- Human readable errors for mistakes
+- When the parser fails, we would like a human readable error